Share service applications across farms in SharePoint Server

 For more information, see Publish service applications in SharePoint Server.

-On the consuming farm, set the permission to the appropriate service applications
+On the publishing farm, set the permission to the appropriate service applications for the consuming farm

 You must give the consuming farm permission to the Application Discovery and Load Balancing Service Application on the publishing farm.
 After doing this, give the consuming farm permission to the published service applications that it will be consuming.